Aseidua/alx-pre_course/README.md

-i am still pushing forward with determination and perseverance. my future as a software engineer is bright.
+I am still pushing forward with determination and perseverance.
+My future as a software engineer is bright.